marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

   <figcaption>Coit Road in Henry Coe State Park.</figcaption>
 </figure>

-I walked a half mile past the junction to Anza Trail as I was too busy checking out the wildflowers.
+I accidentally walked a half mile past the junction to Anza Trail as I was too busy checking out the wildflowers.
 Finally, I noticed that I was way closer to the creek than I should have been and backtracked.

 <figure>
   <img src="wildflowers-on-coit-road.jpg" alt="Wildflowers along Coit Road.">
   <figcaption>Wildflowers along Coit Road.</figcaption>
 </figure>

 Anza trail was a single track trail that went through tall grass.
-I had to put on my pants on top of my shorts as Henry Coed is notorious for its ticks.
-I had treated both my pants and shirt with Permethrin the day before to avoid most of them hopefully.
+Henry Coe is notorious for its ticks, so I put on a pair of pants on top of my shorts before continuing.
+I had treated both my pants and shirt with Permethrin the day before to guard against the ticks.

 Anza trail is one of the few trails in the park that has switchbacks, so the climb was easy.
 Soon enough, the views began to open up.
-The morning mist that made the first part of the hike nice and cool had also burned off, which made for some sweaty hiking in pants and a long sleeve shirt.
+The morning mist that made the first part of the hike nice and cool had also burned off by then, which made for some sweaty hiking in pants and a long sleeve shirt.

 But the views were worth it.
 Coming up to Jackson trail, I could see all the way to Lick Observatory.